Chemistry BS Degree (ACS Certified)

 - Meet degree requirements and graduate as a certified American Chemical Society (ACS) chemist.
 The curriculum is ACS-approved.

 - Network with others from the scientific community by joining our award-winning Student Chapter of the American Chemical Society.

 - Complete an internship with an area company to apply your skills or participate in research on campus to gain experience valued by future employers.

 Career Outlook for Chemists

-According to the U.S. Bureau of Labor Statistics, pharmaceutical and biotechnology firms will drive demand for chemists in the next few years.
+According to the U.S. Bureau of Labor Statistics, pharmaceutical and biotechnology firms will drive demand for chemists over the next few years.
 Marketing and sales positions for biotechnology and pharmaceutical companies offer strong job possibilities.
-A chemistry degree or minor is a definite asset for job applicants.
+A chemistry or biochemistry degree is a definite asset for job applicants.

 For more information, go to Occupational Outlook Handbook - Biochemists & Biophysicists and Occupational Outlook Handbook - Chemists & Materials Scientists.